 I started the wrong environment and can’t get back to the course selection list.
 In JupyterLab, use the menu bar, “Hub->Control Panel”.
 On the classic notebooks, use the “Control panel” button on the top right.
-Unfortunately JupyterLab isn’t made so intuitively and there’s not much we can do about it.
 (Emergency backup: you can always change the URL path to

 Is JuptyerLab available?
 Yes, and it’s nice.
 There are two general use instances that are actually the same, the only difference is one starts JupyterLab by default and one starts classic notebooks by default.
 Course environments always use classic notebooks, because the nbgrader assignment list only works there.
 To switch back and forth in any notebook server, change

 /lab/tree.
 If you want to use JupyterLab with a course’s files, first start that course’s server, get the assignments, then change to JupyterLab (change the URL, or stop and restart your server).

 Can I login with a shell?
 Run a new terminal within the notebook interface.

 Can I request more software be installed?
 Yes, let us know and we will include it if it is easy.
 We aim to have featureful environments by default, but won’t go so far as to install large specialist software.
 It should be in standard repositories (conda or pip for Python stuff).